nuta/kerla/README.md

 ## Running a Docker Image (experimental)

-You can run a Docker image as a root file system (not as a container!) on Kerla Kenrel instead of our initramfs built from `initramfs` directory.
+You can run a Docker image as a root file system (not as a container!) on Kerla Kernel instead of our initramfs built from `initramfs` directory.

 For example, to run [nuta/helloworld](https://hub.docker.com/r/nuta/helloworld) image ([Dockerfile](https://gist.github.com/nuta/4c9ecd0d1a401dc5be88095bea5a991a)), try the following command: